pkornilov/christmas-breakout/README.md

 # Christmas Breakout

 **Christmas Breakout** is an independent edition of the famous Atari Breakout.
 In the game, there is a wall of blocks that the player needs to destroy using a ball.
-The ball travels across the gamespace, and the player controls a movable paddle to prevent the ball from falling through the bottom of the screen (i.e. loosing it).
+The ball travels across the gamespace, and the player controls a movable paddle to prevent the ball from falling through the bottom of the screen (i.e. losing it).

 ![Preview](ChristmasBreakout/ChristmasBreakoutContent/images/win.gif?raw=true)
 <br>**Gameplay cut short for presentation purposes*